UBIFS FAQ and HOWTO

 14. Does UBIFS become slower when it is full?

-16. How to disable compression?
+17. How do I disable compression?

-17. How to use UBIFS with nandsim?
+18. How do I use UBIFS with nandsim?

 20. I need more space - should I make UBIFS journal smaller?

-21. Why my file is empty after an unclean reboot?
+21. Why is my file empty after an unclean reboot?

 23. What does the "ubifs_bgt0_0" thread do?